Boardgame.io React Client Workaround

 }

-// Subscribe for update
+// Subscribe for updates

 const unsubscribe = client.current.subscribe(() => forceUpdate());